pacific-hake/hake-assessment/README.md

   build_doc(png_figs = TRUE)
   ```

-  * After the first time you do this, the models will be loaded into the R workspace and any subsequent builds will be much faster.
+  * After the first time you do this, the models will be loaded into the R workspace and any subsequent builds will be a little faster.

 * **Method 3**